 - Imbued Stormcaller; the Sethrak are known for harnessing the power of the skies to Shock (interruptible) targets and invoking lightning to strike the ground where players are standing.

 - Static-Charged Dervish; these small nuisances act as conduits to form Galvazzt through the sparks they are made up of.
-However, all they can do is fire static bolts and teleport underneath players to cause harm.
+However, all they can do is fire static bolts and teleport to the location of the highest threat target to cause harm.

 Boss 3: Galvazzt

 A being of pure energy formed by the remains of Static-charged Dervishes, Galvazzt will attempt to Galvanize himself on the energy in the air by summoning stone Energy Cores.
 If players don’t block the beams with their bodies and become Galvanized instead, Galvazzt will Consume Charge at 100 energy to gain a stack of Capacitance.
 All the while–on Heroic and Mythic–he will be pulsing party-wide damage via Induction.